SecureStrux/Initiate-PowerStruxRemote/README.md

 ## Prerequisites

-- **PowerShell Version**:
-  The script uses `Invoke-Command` and other cmdlets, which require PowerShell Remoting.
-It is assumed that the script is executed in a PowerShell environment that supports remoting (e.g., PowerShell 3.0 or higher).

 - **Execution Policy**:
   The PowerShell execution policy must be set to `RemoteSigned` or less restrictive.
 You can set it by running the following command in PowerShell: